-At the centre of this group, and slowly peeled away through their strange encounters, an eternal hellish Train raised from the bowels of history carrying the departed souls of different races seeking reprisal.
+At the center of this group (and slowly peeled away through their strange encounters), a hellish Train raised from the bowels of history and carrying the departed souls of different races seeks reprisal.
 Those that have been wronged by Caucasian man since the Civil War and beyond.

-At its heart, The Burning is primarily a revenge novel, seen through the eyes of very disparate characters trying to connect the dots before the inevitable showdown as the train finally pulls into its metaphorical station.
-What I liked about this novel – as apposed to Bentley’s previous forays – was the more worldly aspect to it.
-Too often, Bentley concentrates on the small town mythos, and although this is a perfectly honorable way to tell the tale, it was utterly gratifying to see things like the White House being laid waste to eternal powers.
-Moreover our trips back in time to witness the decrepitude and heinous acts committed by those before the turn of the last century.
-And it does this without being too preachy or trying to shove a message down your throat.
+At its heart, The Burning is primarily a revenge novel, seen through the eyes of very disparate characters trying to connect the dots before the inevitable showdown as our train finally pulls into its metaphorical station.
+What I liked about this novel – as apposed to Bentley’s previous outings – was the more worldly aspect to it.
+Too often, Bentley concentrates on small-town mythos (and though this is a perfectly honorable way to tell the tale), it was utterly gratifying to see things like the White House being laid waste to eternal powers.
+Moreover, our trips back in time to witness heinous acts committed by those before the turn of the last century.
+And it does this without being too preachy or trying broadcast a message.

-There is another Horror review site that likes to give stars based on the smell of a book.
-A little eccentric, but one eccentricity I think we all can relate to.
-I give The Burning 5 out of 5 in relation to this; it’s the perfect little horror book to take on your next flight interstate … or Train ride, perhaps.
+There exists another horror review site that parcels out stars based on the smell of a book.
+A little eccentric, but one oddity I think we all can relate to.
+In the spirit of this, I give The Burning 5/5.

-Regardless of never having tackled one of his books I do know that Jack Ketchum is held in very high regard amongst the collective tribe.
+Regardless of never having tackled one of his books I do know that Jack Ketchum is held in very high regard among the collective tribe.
 His fans include the prolific and the not-so-prolific writers, as well as commanding a dedicated and loyal fan base of readers.
-The Girl Next Door has been adapted from a 1989 novel of the same name and stars a bunch of relative unknowns who give charm and sophistication to this harrowing study of human innocence that delves into dark regions that so far have been relatively uncharted in cinema …
+The Girl Next Door has been adapted from a 1989 novel of the same name and stars a bunch of relative unknowns who give charm and sophistication to this harrowing study of human innocence; an education delving into dark regions that so far have been relatively uncharted in cinema …

 To call this movie ‘harrowing’ is an underestimation.
 And a little too simply put as it does not fall neatly into the realm of horror.
 We begin our journey with the introduction and narration of an adult David Moran living in the present day.
-We can plainly see emotional demons assail this man as he lends the audience his account of a sequence of advents from his childhood where he bore witness – and participated in – unspeakable acts against an innocent girl.
-Think the same formula that King has used with IT or perhaps Hearts in Atlantis.
+Plainly, emotional demons assail David as he recounts a sequence of events from his childhood where he bore witness – and participated in – unspeakable acts against an innocent girl.
+Think the same formula King utilized with IT or perhaps Hearts in Atlantis.
 Tapping into the nostalgic era of the 1950’s to present how inarguably terrible and magical puberty can be.
-This, however, works -- and Ketchum and the filmmakers have their fingers pressed firmly on the button of bringing this period to life: The cars, fashion, hairstyles and politics are like a metaphor for what’s really going on; that beneath the veneer of plastic suburbia beats the malicious human heart just waiting to come to the surface and take over.
+This, however, works - and Ketchum and the filmmakers have their fingers pressed firmly on the button of bringing this period to life: the cars, fashion, hairstyles and politics are like a metaphor for what’s really going on; that lurking beneath the veneer of plastic suburbia beats the malicious human heart only waiting to rise to the surface and take over.

-There are so many ethical and emotional questions raised in this movie that it would be foolhardly to list them here: discover them for yourself.
+There are so many ethical and emotional questions raised in this film it would be foolhardly to list them all here: discover them for yourself.
 Answer them for yourself.
 The Girl Next Door is a devastating picture you will not easily forget.

 Sunday, April 4, 2010